Simtec-AG/adc-logic-extension/README.md

 ![table_filter](support/table-filter.png)

 **Warning: Only data and status messages are parsed.
-Commands, such as QNH setting and sensor zeroing are ignored by this extension**
+Commands such as QNH setting and sensor zeroing are ignored by this extension**

  ## How to use it